jandelgado/rabtap/README.md

 * `$ rabtap tap my-fanout-exchange:,my-topic-exchange:#,my-other-exchange:binding-key`

+##### Connect to multiple brokers

-Rabtap allows you to connect simultaneously to multiple brokers and
+Rabtap allows you also to connect simultaneously to multiple brokers and
 exchanges:

 * `$ raptap tap --uri amqp://broker1 amq.topic:# tap --uri amqp://broker2 amq.fanout:`

+The example connects to `broker1` and taps to the `amq.topic` exchange and to the `amq.fanout` exchange on `broker2`.

-#### Message recorder
+##### Message recorder

 All tapped messages can be also be saved for later analysis or replay.
+Rabtap supports saving of messages in two formats: raw body and metadata in separate files or [JSON message format](#json-message-format) with embedded metadata and message the body base64 encoded (`--json` option).
+Examples:

 * `$ rabtap tap amq.topic:# --saveto /tmp` - saves messages as pair of
   files consisting of raw message body and JSON meta data file to `/tmp`